 Not all vehicles are compatible with Biodiesel.

-Vehicle owners should confirm with the manufacturer if their vehicle is suitable for use with Biodiesel.
+Owners should confirm with the vehicle manufacturer if their vehicle is suitable for use with Biodiesel.

 Biodiesel blended fuels need to be properly refined and produced to meet high quality standards and it is essential that all aspects of legislated national fuel quality standards for diesel and vehicle manufacturer recommendations are maintained at all times and locations.

 FCAI's position regarding biodiesel is summarised as follows:

 - Fatty Acid Methyl Esters (FAME) including vegetable derived esters (VDE) are generally acceptable when blended with conventional diesel fuel up to 5% (vol/vol).
 The FAME(s) on which the biodiesel is based must comply with either EN14214 or ASTM D6751 standards.

 - The diesel to which this FAME biodiesel is blended must conform to EN590.

 - Resultant diesel/biodiesel blend must meet the specifications mandated in the published diesel Fuel Quality Standards Determination.

 - FCAI members will not warrant damage caused by using biodiesel blends greater than B5, unless such use is sanctioned by a particular vehicle manufacturer.